Open-Set Likelihood Maximization for Few-Shot Learning

 Few-shot classification consists in recognizing concepts for which we have only a handful of labeled examples.
 These form the \textit{support set}, which, together with a batch of unlabeled instances (the \textit{query set}), constitute a few-shot task.
 Most few-shot methods classify the unlabeled query samples of a given task based on their similarity to the support instances in some feature space \cite{snell2017prototypical}.
 This implicitly assumes a \textit{closed-set} setting for each task, i.e. query instances are supposed to be constrained to the set of classes explicitly defined by the support set.
 However, the real world is open and this closed-set assumption may not hold in practice, especially for limited support sets.
 Whether they are unexpected items circulating on an assembly line, a new dress not yet included in a marketplace's catalog, or a previously undiscovered species of fungi, \textit{open-set instances} occur everywhere.
 When they do, a closed-set classifier will falsely label them as the closest known class.

 This drove the research community toward open-set recognition \ie recognizing instances with the awareness that they may belong to unknown classes.
-In the large-scale settings, the literature abounds of methods designed specifically to detect open-set instances while maintaining good accuracy on closed-set instances \cite{scheirer2012toward, bendale2016towards, zhou2021learning}.
+In large-scale settings, the literature abounds of methods designed specifically to detect open-set instances while maintaining good accuracy on closed-set instances \cite{scheirer2012toward, bendale2016towards, zhou2021learning}.
 Very recently, the authors of \cite{liu2020few} introduced a Few-Shot Open-Set Recognition (FSOSR) setting, in which query instances may not belong to any known class.
-The study in \cite{liu2020few}, together with other recent follow-up works \cite{jeong2021few, huang2022task}, exposed FSOSR to be a difficult task in the inductive setting.
+The study in \cite{liu2020few}, together with other recent follow-up works \cite{jeong2021few, huang2022task}, exposed FSOSR to be a difficult task.